Darkpfeffer/chat-app/README.md

 # Chat App

 ## Description
 The Chap app is a mandatory project at CareerFoundry.
-The app is created via React Native and will be downloadable from Google Play and App Store.
+The app is created via React Native and usable through ‘Expo’ app.

-The goal is, to create an application, that provides users with a chat interface and the option to share images and their location.
+The users of the application have a chat interface, where all users chat with each other, they can send images, their location, and take and send pictures.
+The messages are visible, if the user already using the app, and the user’s device will lose network connection.

 ### User Stories of the project
 - As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.